-We learned from last blog that our time is now by speaking things in present tense to bring them into the now.
-Last week’s blog showed us that through prayer and thanksgiving, it will release our chains and complaining keeps us in bondage prolonging our time.
+We learned from the last blog that our time is now by speaking things in the present tense to bring them into the now.
+Last week’s blog showed us that prayer and thanksgiving would release our chains, and complaining keeps us in bondage, prolonging our time.
 What happens if we make an error or get off track?
-The good news is when we get off track, we can repent and get back on the right path.
+The good news is that when we get off track, we can repent and return on the right path.
 God used my Aunt Mary to give the phrase for the blog, which Pastor Gaines used in his message.
 The message ties in with the other two blogs.
-In his sermon Pastor Gaines said, “If you mess up, fess up.”
+In his sermon, Pastor Gaines said, “If you mess up, fess up.”

-I John 1:9 NIV: 9 If we confess our sins, he is faithful and just and will forgive us our sins and purify us from all unrighteousness.
+I John 1:9 NIV: 9 If we confess our sins, he is faithful and just and will forgive us and purify us from all unrighteousness.

 Proverbs 28:13 King James Version He who covers his sins will not prosper,

 But whoever confesses and forsakes them will have mercy.

 Everyone needs grace and mercy because we are imperfect people who consistently do not get things right.
 However, as believers, we serve a perfect God who is merciful and faithful.
 He will have mercy on us when we own up to what we do and repent (change, to do the opposite of what was done).
 If we try to hide or blame someone else, it can keep us in bondage.
 Proverbs 28:13 states that we can’t prosper (succeed) if we don’t confess our wrongdoing.